deepak-chouhan/Speech-Emotion-Classifier/README.md

 > - Statement "dogs" (02)
 > - 1st Repetition (01)
 > - 12th Actor (12) - Female (as the actor ID number is even)

+## Proposed system
+This model is created using Deep neural network, we use Sequential model API to create neural network of our model to predict emotion in audio file.
+The Sequential model API is a way of creating deep learning models where an instance of the Sequential class is created and model layers are created and added to it.

+The emotion classifier classifies the emotion out of 5 categories
+- Calm
+- Happy
+- Sad
+- Angry
+- Fearful

+The steps involved for predicting the emotion from audio:-

+- The Model takes audio file as an input and with the help of the python library “Librosa”.
+- We extract the features, then we reshape the features by [1, 40, 1], so that it matches with the machine learning model input type.
+- After reshaping it, we feed the data to our machine learning model.
+- In return the model gives us the array of number which we need to decode the help of “Label Encoder”.
+It has a function provided specifically for the task called “inverse_transform”
+- Once we have decoded the array of number, we will get the exact emotion of Audio speech given by user.